 Marc is currently curating his fantasy football team.

 Scarlett is the former Director of Grants at Humanities New York and an adjunct instructor of history at her undergraduate alma mater, Ohio Wesleyan University.
 Originally from Lexington, Ohio, she currently lives in Columbus with her husband, daughter, a tuxedo cat named Nessie, and a black cat named Gozo.

 Born and raised in Columbus, Kiley worked in politics and state and local government communications prior to joining Ohio Humanities.
 An alumna of the College of Wooster and Ohio University, she lives in Columbus' North Linden neighborhood with her two cats, Artemis and Apollo.

 Melvin was born and raised in Toledo and initially joined Ohio Humanities as a summer research fellow in 2019.
 Before rejoining the team in 2020, he taught history at the Ohio State University and completed his doctorate in Chinese and East Asian history.
 He lives in Clintonville with his wife and newborn son.

-A native of Cleveland and a two-time graduate of Cleveland State University, Jim coordinates Ohio Humanities' digital programs.
+A native of Cleveland and a two-time graduate of Cleveland State University, Jim coordinates Ohio Humanities' digital programs and is the office's resident webmaster.
 In his free time, he reads and writes critical theory and hangs out with his 14-year-old pug, Bernie.